 - Eggs

-You should also never offer your guinea pig any plants, flowers, or grass from your yard or garden as they may contain pesticides or other hazards; many houseplants are also toxic.
+Never offer your guinea pig any plants, flowers, or grass from your yard or garden, as they may contain pesticides or other hazards.
+Many houseplants are toxic too.

 Can Guinea Pigs Eat Nuts?